Schooling your horse to SlowFeeding.

 This is what you need to do:

 The easiest way to mend a broken mesh is to pull it together with a zip tie but any piece of twine or string works.
-If the hole was caused by a frustrated horse he might very well chew a new hole at his next opportunity so there is no reason to exchange the net just yet.
+If the hole was caused by a frustrated horse he might very well chew a new hole at his next opportunity so there is no reason to buy a new net just yet.
+Make sure to leave a little hay outside the net for the frustrated horse and keep mending the net until he has stopped chewing holes in it.
+As soon as he has gotten used to the net he will stop chewing holes in it.